 Some critics, however, contend that the Commission's proposals may not prove to be of much use until action is taken in Asia to curb plastic waste.
 They argue that Asian countries dump more plastic into oceans than all other regions of the world combined.

 Whether it is in Europe or in Asia, it's hard not to observe that plastic is everywhere.
 It's used in all sorts of day-to-day products, such as toothpaste tubes, chairs, toys, electrical appliances and electronic gadgets like computers and mobile phones, among other things.

-The reasons for the ubiquitous presence of plastic in modern-day life are manifold.
-Plastic is a material that is not only flexible and lightweight but also very strong.
-It is more hard-wearing than materials such as wood, metal and paper.
-Furthermore, plastic is versatile, good for insulation and resistant to hazardous substances.
-That's why plastics are regarded as convenient and useful.
+The reasons for its ubiquitous presence in modern-day life are manifold.
+Plastic is not only flexible and lightweight but also very strong.
+It is more hard-wearing than materials such as wood, metal and paper, and its versatility means it is good for insulation and resistant to hazardous substances.

 "There are significant advantages in the use of plastics compared to other products," said Surendra Patawari Borad, a businessman who runs a recycling company in Belgium and the United States and chairs the plastics committee at the Brussels-based Bureau of International Recycling (BIR).

 "Plastic products are lightweight, moldable, easily transportable, durable, easy to handle and hygienic.
 Besides, there are very few economic alternatives to plastics," he told DW.

 Despite their durability, however, plastics are often used in disposable products such as supermarket carrier bags, bottles and cutlery.
 And, as the world is gradually beginning to see, the material doesn't just disappear.